Truman State University

 - A Request for Quote (RFQ) is a formal request for quotes.
 The document will contain standard technical specifications of a specific nature to determine current market value and price is the determining factor for vendor selection.

 - An Invitation for Bid (IFB) is a formal request for bids.
 The document will contain standard technical specifications of a specific nature and a formal bid opening date and time with which the bidder must comply in order to be considered for award.
 Subjective evaluation criteria may be used in an IFB.

 - A Request for Proposal (RFP) is used for complex requirements that preclude the use of specific specifications or requirements.
 An RFP will contain functional specifications for which the offeror must respond with a sealed proposal.
 A formal proposal opening date and time will be specified.
 Subjective evaluation criteria may be used to select a contractor.
 Negotiations may be conducted with those offerors who submit potentially acceptable proposals.

 - A Single Feasible Source is used when the goods or services are proprietary and only available from the manufacturer or a single distributor.
 This method may also be used to take advantage of special, limited-time discounts from a single distributor; or, based on past procurement experience, it is determined that only one distributor services the region in which the supplies are needed.

 It is permissible for vendors to demonstrate equipment to departmental personnel.
 These demonstrations should, however, be held strictly at the convenience of departmental personnel.
-This practice is encouraged by the Purchasing Department.
-Prior approval must be secured from the Purchasing Department.
+This practice is encouraged by Purchasing.
+Prior approval must be secured from Purchasing.